 Finch and me crossed paths at a later juncture in South London.
 Finch’s remarkable horticultural skills at height (high-rise flat in St.Ockwell), furnished us with one of the most bizarre evenings ever.

 As a youth, Chris lived in West Germany, where he dug a Nazi storm-trooper’s helmet out of the ground in a forest.
 We took turns to don the helmet and goose step round his room to some of the finest reggae cuts in his collection, brandishing a .22 air pistol ….. like you do.
 And we were grown-up!

 During the late 90s and into the noughties I made several attempts to communicate with Great Yarmouth Borough Council regarding the use of the former GYCAD site.
 As is normal with bureaucrats, they were obfuscating.
 Eventually I got a reply, but too late, it had already been decided the place should be converted to accommodation for homeless young people.

 However, I guess we should reflect on the photo below – taken by Nigel Moody, before the GYCAD building was renovated.
 Maybe this is what you get for pissing too much good-will in the business (or all of it) up against the wall?

 Over recent years, people have commented the drinking culture at Yarmouth was ….. ‘a bit abnormal’.
 Several citing the fact they didn’t find any sort of meaningful overlap between their college of choice for further studies and GYCAD.
 I certainly found St. Martins a big disappointment.

-If anyone has memorabilia etc and would like to contribute to the above page, please use a contact form on any of the blogs on the main page of this site.
-And give the social media buttons a press …..
+If anyone has memorabilia etc and would like to contribute, please use a contact form BELOW.